Louis-Aime/calendrical-javascript/README.md

  * formatToParts (aDate): same result as Intl.DateTimeFormat's.
 Custom calendar is used.
 The eraDisplay option is applied.
 Fields asked as "numeric" are not changed to "2-digit"; if time fields, the ":" is replaced by " h " or " min ", and a " s " or " s" is added.
 However, this change is not done with right-to-left languages.
  * format (date): like format, but using the enhanceements of formatToParts.

-## Simple testing application
+## Simple demonstrating and testing application
 The mini-site https://louis-aime.github.io/calendrical-javascript/ enables you to test most facilities of this package.
-The source of this site is not provided with the package.
-The contents is listed here to facilitate understanding.
+The source of this site is not provided with the package, but is available at the GitHub repository in /docs.

-### DateExtendTest.js
-Routines for the page.

-### dialsandpanels.css
-A cascaded style sheet adapted to dials, movable panels, and data commonly used in date display.

-### DateExtendTest-fr.html
-French version of the page.
-Versions in other languages to be translated from this version.

-### DateExtendTest-en.html
-English version of the page.